lightRajat/HangMan/README.md

 window.triesBoxHeight = window.eleTries.clientHeight / game.triesLeft;
 ```
 > The code above is peculiar because the use of triesLeft here is implemented in a continuous way rather than just showing a discrete number of chances left with the player.
 Refer the website provided.
-6. **Use the *`check()`*** function to check if the letter taken from the player and passed as an argument is correct.
+6. **Use the *`guess()`*** function to check if the letter taken from the player and passed as an argument is correct.
 It returns a status symbol in the form of a string.
 ```javascript
 const status = game.guess(input); //where input is a letter
 ```